streamduck-org/streamduck-node-client/Readme.md

 ```

 ## Documentation
-Documentation of the library can be found here: https://docs.streamduck.org/nodejs
+Documentation of the library can be found here: [API Reference](https://node.streamduck.org/)